Last Updated on January 3, 2021 by Lori Geurin

 Tips For Healthy Living From The Comfort Of Home

-You could even work out while you watch TV if your complaint is that there aren’t enough hours in the day to relax in front of your favorite show and go out to exercise.
+You could even work out while you watch TV if you find that there aren’t enough hours in the day to relax in front of your favorite show and exercise.

-Work to maximize the time you have available and find a way to spend fewer of your hours sitting around.
-You don’t need to become a fitness fanatic but you should be aiming to find some way to keep your body active every day.
+Maximize the time you have available and find a way to spend fewer of your hours sitting around.
+You don’t need to become a fitness fanatic but aim to find a way to keep your body active every day.

 Even 10 minutes of brisk walking around your back garden on a daily basis could make a huge difference to your overall health; it could be a nice breath of fresh air after being cooped up all day too.